Tyson Foods, Inc. v. Bouaphakeo: Concurrence

 Chief Justice Roberts concurred, joined by Justice Alito in Part II.
 Part I suggested that the Court was not relaxing rules for representative evidence in this case but had found that the study met the required standard of proof.
-Part II expressed concern that there is no clear way to determine how much time the jury thought should be compensated for donning and doffing since it awarded a sum lower than the study suggested to ve appropriate.
+Part II expressed concern that there is no clear way to determine how much time the jury thought should be compensated for donning and doffing since it awarded a sum lower than the study suggested to be appropriate.
 To be compensated, each employee must have gone uncompensated for some of the donning and doffing time and must have worked overtime once that time was factored in.
 However, since the jury did not report how much time they found should be compensated for the different departments, it is unclear how the district court would be able to award damages only to employees who were found by the jury found to be injured.

 Dissent

 Justice Thomas dissented, joined by Justice Alito.
 The dissent believed the district court was wrong in finding that the class satisfied Rule 23's predominance requirement because it did not recognize that whether each employee worked overtime was a critical individual issue.
 Because the district court did not appropriately analyze the class certification requirements, according to the dissent, Tyson Foods could be held liable to a large group without proof that each individual within the class was injured.
-The dissent suggested that the majority also opinion improperly construed the predominance inquiry, relaxed the rule for representative evidence, and failed to adhere to prior precedent.
+The dissent also suggested that the majority opinion improperly construed the predominance inquiry, relaxed the rule for representative evidence, and failed to adhere to prior precedent.